 “Read it and weep, millennials.
 Philip Klein efficiently demonstrates why it is remarkable that there is not generational conflict.
 Yet.”

-to demand that DC sober up before it’s too late.
+“Both political parties in Washington are drunk on debt, and Klein is begging millennials to demand that DC sober up before it’s too late.
 Rather than bashing or ridiculing our generation with lazy stereotypes, Fear Your Future offers a rigorous diagnosis of the daunting fiscal challenges on our collective plate.
 Fellow millennials, please join me in taking a short break from scrolling through Instagram to read this short, digestible book.
-The clock is ticking, and we’re getting screwed.
+The clock is ticking, and we’re getting screwed.”